privacyidea/privacyidea/doc/glossary/index.rst

         .. note:: Since the users are external, i.e. no objects in this database, there is not logic reference on a database level.
 Since users could be deleted from user stores without privacyIDEA realizing that, this table could pile up with remnants of attributes.

+   Scope
+        A scope is the area, where a policy is meant for.
+        This can be values like:

+        * ADMIN = 'admin'

+        * AUDIT = 'audit'

+        * AUTH = 'authentication'

+        * AUTHZ = 'authorization'

+        * ENROLL = 'enrollment'

+        * REGISTER = 'register'

+        * USER = 'user'

+        * WEBUI = 'webui'

+        scope takes only one value.